onomyprotocol/arc/readme.md

 ## Status

-Arch is running on Onomy Testnet with integrations of Ethereum, Aurora/NEAR, Avalanche, Polygon and more.
+Arch is running on Onomy Testnet with the Ethereum bridge integrated.
 Audits have been completed by NCC Group.
-Additional chains to be integrated.
+Additional bridges are ready to be integrated or are under development.

 It is your responsibility to understand the financial, legal, and other risks of using this software.
 There is no guarantee of functionality or safety.
 You use the Arch bridge entirely at your own risk.